Weathering The Cold Months: How To Stay Healthy In The Winter

 Skin tissue is the largest organ in the body and is the first line of defense against illness.
 When the skin becomes dry and parched, it’s ability to repair itself is greatly compromised.
 Common such symptoms during these months are, dry cracked skin around the cuticles of your fingers, chapped lips, and in other various parts of the body.

 A couple tips on protecting and replenishing your skin from the dry elements:

 One simple remedy for addressing dry skin indoors is the use of a humidifier.
 Also, bacteria and viruses do not travel as well in moist air as when the air is dry.
 You can read more on other benefactors and how to use and take care of a humidifier here.

-Another tip that I would suggest is, reading a couple of recent articles on DIY recipes for a hand lotion and lip balm that I have posted in the recommended column at the right of this page.
+Another tip that I would suggest is, reading a couple of great articles on DIY recipes for a hand lotion and lip balm.
 These are 2 very well written articles by Hong at https://organicsulfurforhealth.com/ which give detailed instructions on how to make this hand lotion and lip balm.